MPs debate hospitals private earnings cap

 He denied scrapping the cap would lead to "Armageddon" and said: "Foundation trusts are telling us they must be freed from what is an unfair, arbitrary, unnecessary and blunt legal instrument."

-And Health Secretary Andrew Lansley insisted that the Bill "introduced additional safeguards against privatisation".'Muscle in'
+And Health Secretary Andrew Lansley insisted that the Bill "introduced additional safeguards against privatisation".

 But Mr George, who has been a prominent critic of the government's NHS proposals, warned it could lead to a legal battle with private health care providers.